 2) In your browser, click to launch the XPath Helper.

 3) Locate the page numbers on the web page, right click the page-number link "1" and select the Inspect option.

-4) By now, you screen should look like this.
-The highlighted code correspond to the link of page 1.
+4) By now, your screen should look like this.
+The highlighted code corresponds to the link of page 1.

 5) Next, right click the highlighted code, select "Copy", then "Copy XPath".
 You have just now copied the XPath of page-number link "1".

 6) Looking at the source code you can find that page-2 is located one line below the page-1 element.